Sample letter to request flexible working

 - [longer hours on a particular day…(note – you may want to offer working longer hours on one day if you are looking to work shorter hours on another); and]

 [Ideally, I would like my new working pattern to be as stated above.
-However, I would be happy to try a combination of the following: (note – add in here any other options you may be willing to consider) so that my new working pattern causes as little disruption to the business as possible.]
+However, I would be happy to try a combination of the following: (note – add in here any other options you may be willing to consider, it is good negotiation tactic to offer alternatives) so that my new working pattern causes as little disruption to the business as possible.]

-[If you are unable to commit to a permanent contractual change, I would be happy to agree to a trial period of [ 3/ 6 ] months so that the business can properly assess if it is a viable option.
+[If you are unable to commit to a permanent contractual change, I would be happy to agree to a trial period of [ 3/ 6 ] months so that the business can properly assess if it is a viable option.] (note – your request will have better chances of success if you show some flexibility)

 I would be happy to attend a meeting to discuss my request in more detail and to be given a chance to address any concerns that you may have regarding my suggested new working pattern.